ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 default=([[1.0, 0.0, 0.0], [0.0, 1.0, 0.0], [0.0, 0.0, 1.0]], False)

+Input a unit cell definition.

-This configurator allows to input a unit cell, in order to replace or change the existing cell definition
+This is normally used to introduce a cell definition to a trajectory, or to change the existing cell definition.

 .. _configurator-analysis-WeightsConfigurator: